Superior Quality Extra Virgin Olive Oil

 So check the labels carefully to make sure you're buying the best virgin olive oil.
 It is always a good idea to read the ingredient lists and check for quality certification.

-Also look for a Protected Designation of Origin (PDO) or Protected Geographical Indication (PGI) logo on the label in combination with the address where the olive oil was made.
+Also check if a logo of Protected Designation of Origin (PDO) or Protected Geographical Indication (PGI) on the label in combination with the address where the olive oil was made.
 Then you can buy this olive oil without any worries.

 Whether an olive oil can be called extra virgin (first pressing) depends on two things: a laboratory test in which a number of chemical parameters (including the acidity) is measured and a taste test.